Crossroads to Crime: Plot

-While on the beat, Police Constable Don Ross (Anthony Oliver) discovers a gang of lorry hi-jackers operating from the back of a transport café.
-Gang members Diamond and Johnny (George Murcell and David Graham) drive away in a car with the café owner, Connie Williams (Miriam Karlin), held hostage in the back seat.
+While on the beat, Police Constable Don Ross discovers a gang of lorry hi-jackers operating from the back of a transport café.
+Gang members Diamond and Johnny drive away in a car with the café owner, Connie Williams, held hostage in the back seat.
 Ross tries to stop the car by jumping onto its side but is thrown to the ground and suffers a head injury.
 Pretending to be innocent passers-by, Diamond and Johnny take Ross home.
-Williams is brought before the hi-jackers' affluent ringleader, Miles (Ferdy Mayne), who warns her not to betray them to the authorities.
+Williams is brought before the hi-jackers' affluent ringleader, Miles, who warns her not to betray them to the authorities.

-Despite evidence linking the gang to a spate of vehicle thefts along the A1 road, Ross is unable to persuade his superior, Sergeant Pearson (Arthur Rigby), to investigate the café.
+Despite evidence linking the gang to a spate of vehicle thefts along the A1 road, Ross is unable to persuade his superior, Sergeant Pearson, to investigate the café.
 He therefore takes matters into his own hands, confronting Diamond with what he knows and forcing the gangster to bribe him in exchange for his silence.
-Learning of Ross' private investigation, Pearson threatens him with dismissal, placing strain on Ross's relationship with his wife Joan (Patricia Heneghan).
+Learning of Ross' private investigation, Pearson threatens him with dismissal, placing strain on Ross's relationship with his wife Joan.
 Nevertheless, Ross continues to gather evidence as the hi-jackers capture a shipment of cigarettes.

 As the gang prepare to make one last raid – this time, targeting a £20,000 haul of nickel ingots – Ross joins the operation in a bid to expose and topple Miles.
 Discovering Ross's treachery, Diamond pulls a gun on the officer and chases him through the café cellars.
 He wounds and eventually corners Ross only to be shot dead by Johnny, who is revealed to be an undercover detective.
 Johnny tell Ross that the authorities know Miles' location and that soon the whole gang will be arrested.
 Ross returns to his life as an ordinary beat constable.